Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Introduction

 These radio-emission simulations and experiments paved the way for sophisticated reconstruction techniques.
-Sub-degree precision in direction reconstruction has been achieved by analyzing the peak time of each radio signal \cite{Apel_2014,Corstanje_2015,decoene2020sources}.
-For vertical air showers, an ultimate energy resolution of 3\% has been achieved in SKA \cite{Buitink:2023rso, corstanje2023} due to its large antenna density and increased bandwidth.
-For inclined showers, a resolution well below 10\% is expected from realistic end-to-end simulation studies on the basis of an analytical description of the radio-emission footprint and parameterization of the signal \cite{Schlüter_2023}.
-Furthermore, shower-to-shower fluctuations in the footprint for a fixed incident direction and energy have been utilized for reconstruction of shower maximum X$_\mathrm{max}$, achieving resolutions better than 15 g/cm$^2$ at the highest energies in AERA \cite{PhysRevD.109.022002} and expecting resolutions better than 8 g/cm$^2$ in SKA with established techniques \cite{Buitink:2023rso, corstanje2023, Buitink_2014,Buitink_2016,Huege_2017,2024icrc.confE.503B}.
+Sub-degree precision in direction reconstruction has been achieved by analyzing the radio signal's peak \cite{Apel_2014,Corstanje_2015,decoene2020sources}.
+For vertical air showers, an ultimate energy resolution of 3\% is expected to be achieved with the SKA \cite{Buitink:2023rso, corstanje2023} thanks to its high antenna density and increased bandwidth.
+For inclined showers, a resolution better than the 5$-$10\% level is expected from realistic end-to-end simulation studies on the basis of an analytical description of the radio-emission footprint, a parameterization of the signal and density corrections to the radiation energy \cite{Schlüter_2023}.
+Furthermore, variations in the radio footprint caused by different $X_\mathrm{max}$ values for a fixed incident direction and energy have been utilized for the reconstruction of $X_\mathrm{max}$, achieving resolutions better than 15 g/cm$^2$ at the highest energies in AERA \cite{PhysRevD.109.022002} and expecting resolutions better than 8 g/cm$^2$ in SKA with established techniques \cite{Buitink:2023rso, corstanje2023, Buitink_2014,Buitink_2016,Huege_2017,2024icrc.confE.503B,Corstanje:2025wbc}.